-When you’re hosting a software application on the internet, there has to be a means of managing some type of server infrastructure.
-This leaves you with two choices—using a physical server which you would have to physically manage, or using a cloud-hosted server from providers such as Amazon and Google.
+When you’re hosting a software application on the internet, you have to consider server infrastructure.
+There are basically two choices—use a physical server which requires physical management, or use a cloud-hosted server from providers such as Amazon and Google.

-Cloud-hosted servers are becoming increasingly popular for several reasons, including the fact that they’re offsite and low maintenance for the user.
-They’re especially popular among start-ups and small businesses that can’t afford an onsite IT team or an on-premises setup.
+Cloud-hosted servers are becoming increasingly popular for several reasons, including the fact that they’re offsite and relatively low maintenance for the user.
+They’re especially popular among start-ups and small businesses that want to avoid the costs of an onsite IT team or an on-premises setup.

-So, the question here isn’t whether or not to go serverless—it’s which serverless architecture will you choose?
+We’re firmly entrenched on “Team Serverless”, so for this article, we’ll focus on which serverless architecture you should choose.
 More specifically, how does Google’s younger Firebase compare to Amazon’s AWS in terms of functionality and ease of use in your application codes?

-We’re here to discuss the very definition of a serverless architecture and what it could mean for you.
-We’re also going to compare and contrast Firebase vs AWS, which is essentially a comparison of maturity, function, and style.
-This is something that SF AppWorks, with a decade of experience setting up cloud servers, is well positioned to advice upon.
+We’ll start with a high level overview of serverless architecture and what it could mean for you.
+Then we’ll compare and contrast Firebase vs AWS, which is essentially a comparison of maturity, function, and style.
+We’ll pull experience from SF AppWorks’ decade of experience setting up cloud servers to advise you.
+Let’s get started.

 What is a Serverless Architecture?

 Traditionally speaking, a single server handles a variety of code-based responsibilities.
 When you, the user, input a request, the server computes that request using several specific processes and outputs a response.
 Essentially, it’s how the user communicates commands to the computer.

 One single server can be responsible for a multitude of different coding functions.
 These functions include file writing, user watching, authentication, file transferring, and so on.
 With all of the possible functions that can be put into action at one time, it becomes very easy to overload a single server, resulting in computer errors and lost data.